automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 })
 ```

-The underlying network protocol only sends an event if the call to ``Document/generateSyncMessage(state:)`` returns non-nil data.
+The underlying network protocol only sends an event if the call to `generateSyncMessage(state:)` returns non-nil data.
-The heart of the synchronization happens when connection receives a network protocol sync message.
+The heart of the synchronization happens when the connection receives a network protocol sync message.
-This message is structured wrapper around the sync bytes from another Automerge document along with a minimal type-of-message identifier, taking advantage of the [Network framework](https://developer.apple.com/documentation/network) to frame and establish the messages being transfered.
+This message is structured wrapper around the sync bytes from another Automerge document, along with a minimal type-of-message identifier, taking advantage of the [Network framework](https://developer.apple.com/documentation/network) to frame and establish the messages being transferred.
 Once received, the connection uses [NWProtocolFramer](https://developer.apple.com/documentation/network/nwprotocolframer) to retrieve the message from the bytes sent over the network, and delegates receiving the message to be processed if complete, before waiting for the next message on the network.

 ```swift